akashperni/Crop_Wise/Readme.md

 # CropWise 🌿

-CropWise is an AI-powered application designed to recommend the most suitable crops to grow on a farm based on various input parameters.
+CropWise is an ML-powered application designed to recommend the most suitable crops to grow on a farm based on various input parameters.
 This project leverages machine learning techniques to provide precise and accurate crop recommendations, thus aiding precision agriculture.

 ## Features